Praneesh-Sharma/Fuel_Consumption/README.md

 </div>

 ### Concept :
 The fuel consumption of a vehicle depends on various things like it's weight, acceleration, horsepower, the number of cylinders in the engine and how old the car is.
-So, I have model based on multiple linear regression to make the predictions, if the other conditions are given.
+So, I have programmed a model based on multiple linear regression to make the predictions, if the other conditions are given.

 ### Citations :
 Dua, D. and Graff, C. (2019).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.